a-ba/docker-exercices/README.md

 By default `docker-compose up` works in the foreground.
 If the command is interrupted (Control-C), all container are stopped and the command terminates.
-You can use `docker compose up -d` to launch it in the background.
+You can use `docker-compose up -d` to launch it in the background.

 ### nginx server